 If you’re in the process of getting your Texas real estate license, you’ve probably heard the words “sponsoring broker” before.
-In this post, we’ll break down what a sponsoring broker is, what their responsibilities are, and how you can become one (if you so feel inclined).
+In this post, we’ll break down what a sponsoring broker is, what their responsibilities are, and how you can become a real estate sponsoring broker in Texas (if you so feel inclined).

 A sponsoring broker is an agent with their employing broker’s license.
 They are responsible for guiding you through your first years as an agent as well as providing other business, marketing, and brand benefits.
 You need a sponsoring broker in order to activate your license.